Neural Multiscale Decomposition for Solving The Nonlinear Klein-Gordon Equation with Time Oscillation: Main Problem

 This leads to the following expression for $G_{u_\theta}$, as

 As $\varepsilon$ decreases, $\left\langle k^2\right\rangle_{S,x}$ increases, causing the gradient correlation between adjacent time steps to decay faster.
-For small $\varepsilon$ near 1, the gradient correlation decays enough to trigger evolution failure, especially in long-time predictions, where this failure mode is more pronounced.
+For $\varepsilon$ below 1, gradient correlation can decay enough to trigger evolution failure.
+This failure is more pronounced in long-time predictions.

-To assess the effect of time oscillation on the time evolution of collocation-based methods, we set $T = 5$ and slightly reduce $\varepsilon$ to $0.6$, while keeping the network architecture and training hyperparameters fixed.
-The results in \cref{fig:pro_fail_comp} show that, due to the random and isolated temporal collocation used by existing methods, temporal causality and recursive consistency are not explicitly enforced.
-As a result, phase errors introduced at different sampling times accumulate and gradually decorrelate, reducing the ability of the model to track the true solution.
+To assess this effect, we set $T = 5$ and reduce $\varepsilon$ to $0.6$.
+The network architecture and training hyperparameters are fixed.
+Figure~\ref{fig:pro_fail_comp} shows that isolated temporal collocation does not enforce causality.
+It also does not enforce recursive consistency.
+As a result, phase errors from different sampling times accumulate and decorrelate.
+This reduces the model's ability to track the true solution.
 When $\varepsilon = 0.6$, optimization stagnation appears near $t = 2$, where both phase and amplitude errors grow and fail to recover to the correct trajectory.

-For long-time prediction, with $T = 10$ and the same value of $\varepsilon$, \cref{fig:pro_fail_comp_long} shows that evolution failure appears near $t = 3$ even in the non-oscillatory case $\varepsilon = 1.0$.
-Time evolution curves at different spatial locations in \cref{fig:pro_fail_T} further illustrate that increasing the terminal time from $T = 5$ to $T = 10$ leads to progressive stagnation as $t$ advances.
-These results indicate that the lack of causal and recursive constraints between temporal collocation points is the essential cause of propagation failure, while time oscillation merely accelerates its onset.
+For $T = 10$, Figure~\ref{fig:pro_fail_comp_long} shows failure near $t = 3$.
+This occurs even in the non-oscillatory case $\varepsilon = 1.0$.
+Figure~\ref{fig:pro_fail_T} shows progressive stagnation when $T$ increases from 5 to 10.
+These results identify missing causal and recursive constraints as the primary cause.
+Time oscillation mainly accelerates the onset of propagation failure.